Tinkoff/stream-client/README.md

 * Supports **TCP**/**UDP**/**SSL**/**HTTP**/**HTTPS** protocols.
 * Uses [sockets](#sockets) with the same interface as boost::asio::ip ones.
 * Allows transparent timeout/deadline control for all operations.
+* Requires boost 1.65+ or 1.66+ if you are planning to use HTTP protocol.

 ## Why